LesterCuasay/Project-4/README.md

 #### __GitHub Issues__:

 [GitHub Issues](https://github.com/LesterCuasay/Project-4/issues) served as another Agile tool, here I used my own user story template and bug template to monitor where I am within the creation of the website.

+&nbsp;
+#### __User Story Prioritization__:

+In my GitHub Issues, I have prioritized my user stories under the MoSCoW method:

+- MUST HAVE - needs to be implemented into the website (max 60% of stories)
+- SHOULD HAVE - adds better user experience but not needed (~20% of stories)
+- COULD HAVE - has little or no impact if left out (20% of stories)
+- WON'T HAVE - not a priority feature

+&nbsp;
+### __Testing__

+The testing for this website can be found in the [TESTING.md](TESTING.md) file.